ethereum/go-ethereum/docs/developers/geth-developer/private-network.md

 geth --networkid 12345
 ```

-### Choosing A Consensus Algorithm
+### Choosing A Consensus Algorithm {#choosing-a-consensus-mechanism}

-While the main network uses proof-of-work (PoW) to secure the blockchain, Geth also supports the the 'Clique' proof-of-authority (PoA) consensus algorithm as an alternative for private networks.
+While the main network uses proof-of-stake (PoS) to secure the blockchain, Geth also supports the the 'Clique' proof-of-authority (PoA) consensus algorithm and the Ethash proof-of-work algorithm as alternatives for private networks.
 Clique is strongly recommended for private testnets because PoA is far less resource-intensive than PoW.
 The key differences between the consensus algorithms available in Geth are:

-#### Ethash
+#### Ethash {#ethash}

 Geth's PoW algorithm, [Ethash](https://ethereum.org/en/developers/docs/consensus-mechanisms/pow/mining-algorithms/ethash), is a system that allows open participation by anyone willing to dedicate resources to mining.
 While this is a critical property for a public network, the overall security of the blockchain strictly depends on the total amount of resources used to secure it.
 As such, PoW is a poor choice for private networks with few miners.
 The Ethash mining 'difficulty' is adjusted automatically so that new blocks are created approximately 12 seconds apart.
 As more mining resources are deployed on the network, creating a new block becomes harder so that the average block time matches the target block time.

-#### Clique
+#### Clique {#clique}

 Clique consensus is a PoA system where new blocks can be created by authorized 'signers' only.
 The clique consenus protocol is specified in [EIP-225](https://eips.ethereum.org/EIPS/eip-225).
 The initial set of authorized signers is configured in the genesis block.
 Signers can be authorized and de-authorized using a voting mechanism, thus allowing the set of signers to change while the blockchain operates.
 Clique can be configured to target any block time (within reasonable limits) since it isn't tied to the difficulty adjustment.

-### Creating The Genesis Block
+### Creating The Genesis Block {#creating-genesis-block}

 Every blockchain starts with a genesis block.
 When Geth is run with default settings for the first time, it commits the Mainnet genesis to the database.
 For a private network, it is generally preferable to use a different genesis block.
 The genesis block is configured using a _genesis.json_ file whose path must be provided to Geth on start-up.
 When creating a genesis block, a few initial parameters for the private blockchain must be defined: